Open Heart, Open Mind

 Lisa recounts stories that profoundly changed her life and talks about how travel and going beyond one’s comfort zone is wholly transformative, making one smarter, more well-rounded and more marketable.

-Lisa got her start in journalism as a correspondent for Channel One News where she covered the civil war in Afghanistan at 21 years of age as well as stories in dozens of countries around the world.
-She later went on to become a co-host of ABC Daytime's hit show The View, which won its first daytime Emmy during her time at the show.
+She got her start in journalism as a correspondent for Channel One News where she covered the civil war in Afghanistan at 21 years of age.
+She later went to become a co-host of ABC Daytime's hit show The View, which won its first daytime Emmy during her time at the show.

-Lisa is the co-author of Mother, Daughter, Sister, Bride: Rituals of Womanhood and Somewhere Inside: One Sister's Captivity in North Korea and the Other's Fight to Bring Her Home, which she penned with her sister, Laura.
-She is a co-founder of www.SecretSocietyofWomen.com, and a contributor to www.iVolunteer.org.
+Lisa is the co-author of Mother, Sister.
+Daughter, Bride: Rituals of Womanhood, and Somewhere Inside: One Sister’s Captivity in North Korea and The Other’s Fight to Bring Her Home that she penned with her sister Laura.